What’s scarier than Halloween in a pandemic?

 With 100% whole organic grains, there’s 2g of redeeming fiber – plus a pinch of protein (2g).
 The bar size is just right, and the flavor’s great.
-“Chocolate Chip” and “Chocolate Brownie” are favorites.
-We found a 36-pack including these and “Iced Oatmeal Cookie”.
-Click the photo to check it out.
+“Chocolate Chip” and “Chocolate Brownie” are favorites with our trick-or-treaters.

-With certified organic ingredients, no artificial dyes or preservatives, these deliciously cute bunny grahams are pure delight.
-Current offerings on Amazon include bundles with cheddar bunnies, too.
-Click photo to view.
+With certified organic ingredients, no artificial dyes or preservatives, these deliciously cute bunny Grahams are pure delight.
+There’s also a Halloween version if you can find them.

 We like Justin’s for the fiber (3g), protein (4g), and relatively lower sugar (7g) and also for their conscious sourcing of sustainable palm oil.
 Other options include honey and peanut butter.